Pennsylvania CDL DUI Laws

 Call A DUI Lawyer Who Knows Pennsylvania CDL DUI Laws

-The Law Offices of Steven E. Kellis has over 25 years experience defending against all types of DUI charges in Pennsylvania, including those involving a commercial driver’s license.
-If you or someone you love has been arrested for DUI, it is important to have an Abington, Pennsylvania CDL DUI defense attorney on your case as soon as possible.
-Contact me today to schedule a free consultation.
+The Law Offices of Steven E. Kellis has over 25 years of experience defending against all types of DUI charges in Pennsylvania, including those involving a commercial driver’s license.
+If you or someone you love has been arrested for DUI, having an Abington, Pennsylvania CDL DUI defense attorney on your case as soon as possible is essential.
+Contact us today to schedule a free consultation.

 Serving all of Eastern Pennsylvania including Allentown, Bethlehem, Bristol, Broomall, Abington, Lower Merion, Upper Darby, Media, Doylestown, Chester, Blue Bell, New Hope, Norristown, Ambler, Landsdale, Lansdowne, Lancaster, Manheim, Lititz, Denver & Easton.